coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 1. The enduser must be able to enable an accessibility-mode (which persists across application/webpage restarts)
 2. Accessibility-mode must contain a text-input for the user to enter text
 3. Accessibility-mode must contain a flexible textlog for the user to read (via screenreader, screen, or TTS e.g.)
+4. the textlog contains `aria-descriptions`, and its narration (Screenreader e.g.) can be skipped (via cycling href's, see next rule)
+5. href's can be cycled via tab (keyboard) or 'skip' command
-4. The `back` command should navigate back to the previous URL (alias for browser-backbutton)
+6. The `back` command should navigate back to the previous URL (alias for browser-backbutton)
-5. The `forward` command should navigate back to the next URL (alias for browser-nextbutton)
+7. The `forward` command should navigate back to the next URL (alias for browser-nextbutton)
-6. A destination is a 3D node containing an `href` with a `pos=` XR fragment
+8. A destination is a 3D node containing an `href` with a `pos=` XR fragment
-7. The `go` command should list all possible destinations
+9. The `go` command should list all possible destinations
-8. The `go left` command should move the camera around 0.3 meters to the left
+10. The `go left` command should move the camera around 0.3 meters to the left
-9. The `go right` command should move the camera around 0.3 meters to the right
+11. The `go right` command should move the camera around 0.3 meters to the right
-10. The `go forward` command should move the camera 0.3 meters forward (direction of current rotation).
+12. The `go forward` command should move the camera 0.3 meters forward (direction of current rotation).
-11. The `rotate left` command should rotate the camera 0.3 to the left
+13. The `rotate left` command should rotate the camera 0.3 to the left
-12. The `rotate left` command should rotate the camera 0.3 to the right
+14. The `rotate left` command should rotate the camera 0.3 to the right
-13. The (dynamic) `go abc` command should navigate to `#pos=scene2` in case there's a 3D node with name `abc` and `href` value `#pos=scene2`
+15. The (dynamic) `go abc` command should navigate to `#pos=scene2` in case there's a 3D node with name `abc` and `href` value `#pos=scene2`
-14. The `look` command should give an (contextual) 3D-to-text transcript, by scanning the `aria-description` values of the current `pos=` value (including its children)
+16. The `look` command should give an (contextual) 3D-to-text transcript, by scanning the `aria-description` values of the current `pos=` value (including its children)
-15. The `do` command should list all possible `href` values which don't contain an `pos=` XR Fragment
+17. The `do` command should list all possible `href` values which don't contain an `pos=` XR Fragment
-16. The (dynamic) `do abc` command should navigate/execute `https://.../...` in case a 3D node exist with name `abc` and `href` value `https://.../...`
+18. The (dynamic) `do abc` command should navigate/execute `https://.../...` in case a 3D node exist with name `abc` and `href` value `https://.../...`

 # Security Considerations